 The ideal storage conditions for canned goods are cool and dry, with steady temperatures between 50 and 70 degrees Fahrenheit.
 Keep canned foods away from direct sunlight or water pipes, furnaces, hot water heaters or cooking appliances that may produce heat.
 Garages and uninsulated buildings or storage facilities are not ideal for storage because of extreme temperature fluctuations.
 Designate a cabinet and cupboard inside your home where temperatures remain steady.

-Canned goods that remain in temperatures above 70 degrees F for extended periods are prone to nutrient loss.
+Canned goods that remain in temperatures above 70 degrees F for extended periods are prone to loss of nutrients and overall food quality.
 Once the temperatures reach 100 degrees F or more, the safety of the food stored in the cans comes into question.
 Prolonged storage in high temperatures causes foods to react with the inside of the cans.
 Eventually, the cans may become corroded and the food may become unsafe to eat.

 Look for signs of damage in cans stored in excessive temperatures.
 Once a can is damaged, spoilage is sure to follow.
 Bulging or loose lids, for example, are a sign of spoilage.
 Some cans will actually begin to leak and weaken along the seams.
 Bad odors emitting from the can are also a sign that the food inside is spoiled and should not be eaten.

 How long canned goods are stored is just as important as the storage temperatures.
 Always use the oldest cans in your cabinet first.
 Discard low-acid canned foods -- most vegetables -- after 12 months.
 Discard all canned meats and seafood after 12 months as well.
 Higher-acid foods, such as canned fruits and pickled items, usually keep for up to 18 months.
 Consume canned fruit juices within three years.